The Company

 The Baseline

-When I joined in May 2015, HomeCity had one entry-level marketing assistant handling flyers, social graphics, and event logistics.
+When I joined the company, HomeCity had one entry-level marketing assistant handling flyers, social graphics, and event logistics.
 There was no brand identity worth speaking of, no content strategy, and no digital presence that reflected what was actually happening inside the company.
 The opportunity was clear from day one: the ingredients for a compelling market position were already there.
 The company just needed to make that combination legible to the outside world.

 The Work